 - Experience working with fishers.

 - Experience working with gear testing and development.

 - Experience working with emerging technologies (video surveys, acoustic recording and analysis, etc.)

 - Knowledge of scientific methods including experimental design, data collection, and statistical and/or spatial analyses, especially for applied management applications.

 - High-level communication skills, both oral and written.

-- AAUS Dive Certification strongly desired.
+- AAUS Dive Certification

 - Knowledge of educational outreach strategies and principles, with the ability to develop, implement, and coordinate a variety of general and public outreach programs including classroom and field-based offerings.